pesto-students/p5-imran-shirajsayed13/Week-1/Exercise1.1/HowBrowserWorks.md

 The lexer knows how to strip irrelevant characters like white spaces and line breaks.

-From source document to parse trees
-Figure : from source document to parse trees
 The parsing process is iterative.
 The parser will usually ask the lexer for a new token and try to match the token with one of the syntax rules.
 If a rule is matched, a node corresponding to the token will be added to the parse tree and the parser will ask for another token.

 If no rule matches, the parser will store the token internally, and keep asking for tokens until a rule matching all the internally stored tokens is found.
 If no rule is found then the parser will raise an exception.
 This means the document was not valid and contained syntax errors.

 Translation #
 In many cases the parse tree is not the final product.
 Parsing is often used in translation: transforming the input document to another format.
 An example is compilation.
 The compiler that compiles source code into machine code first parses it into a parse tree and then translates the tree into a machine code document.

-Compilation flow
-Figure : compilation flow
-Parsing example #
-In figure 5 we built a parse tree from a mathematical expression.
-Let's try to define a simple mathematical language and see the parse process.

-Key Term

-Our language can include integers, plus signs and minus signs.
-Syntax:

-The language syntax building blocks are expressions, terms and operations.
-Our language can include any number of expressions.
-An expression is defined as a "term" followed by an "operation" followed by another term An operation is a plus token or a minus token
-A term is an integer token or an expression
-Let's analyze the input 2 + 3 - 1.

-The first substring that matches a rule is 2: according to rule #5 it is a term.
-The second match is 2 + 3: this matches the third rule: a term followed by an operation followed by another term.
-The next match will only be hit at the end of the input.
-2 + 3 - 1 is an expression because we already know that 2 + 3is a term, so we have a term followed by an operation followed by another term.
-2 + + will not match any rule and therefore is an invalid input.

 # WebKit CSS parser #
 WebKit uses Flex and Bison parser generators to create parsers automatically from the CSS grammar files.
 As you recall from the parser introduction, Bison creates a bottom up shift-reduce parser.
 Firefox uses a top down parser written manually.
 In both cases each CSS file is parsed into a StyleSheet object.
 Each object contains CSS rules.
 The CSS rule objects contain selector and declaration objects and other objects corresponding to CSS grammar.